 The biggest decision is whether to have a cloud-based or in-house server infrastructure.
 While it may sound like a black-or-white selection, there are many things to consider.
 The first factor is how important uptime is to your business.
-Cloud solutions are usually more expensive than in-house, but the benefits of being in the cloud can far outweigh the costs for some businesses.
+Cloud solutions can be more expensive than an in-house server, but the benefits of being in the cloud can far outweigh the costs for some businesses.
 For example, an online business that is reliant on web-based transactions will consider uptime an extremely important factor; therefore, they will likely be willing to pay more for a cloud-based solution that can guarantee a certain level of uptime.
 Other businesses not as dependent on uptime may be more suited to an in-house set up.

 Here are some pros and cons of cloud vs in-house servers.